opencord/voltha-docs/overview/architecture_overview.rst

 The Infrastructure for a VOLTHA deployment contains, at the bare minimum:

-    - A ``kafka`` cluster. `Kafka <https://kafka.apache.org>`_  is the messaging bus system used to communicate to and from the different VOLTHA components and to publish events to the outside listeners, such as the Operator's OSS/BSS.
+    - A ``kafka`` cluster. `Kafka <https://kafka.apache.org>`_  is the messaging bus system used publish events to the outside listeners, such as the Operator's OSS/BSS.
 The recommended deployment size is 3 nodes for failure and resiliency, but can also be a single node.
     - An ``etcd`` cluster. `ETCD <https://etcd.io>`_ is used as data store by the different VOLTHA components.
 The recommended deployment size is 3 nodes for failure and resiliency, but can also be a single node.